jsx-eslint/eslint-plugin-react/docs/rules/jsx-closing-bracket-location.md

 # Validate closing bracket location in JSX (react/jsx-closing-bracket-location)

+🔧 This rule is automatically fixable using the `--fix` [flag](https://eslint.org/docs/latest/user-guide/command-line-interface#--fix) on the command line.

 Enforce the closing bracket location for JSX multiline elements.

-**Fixable:** This rule is automatically fixable using the `--fix` flag on the command line.

 ## Rule Details